 Tag: passenger taxes

+ATTENTION: This article is now out of date.
+For current information on UK-APD, read this updated article on our blog.
 Advance passenger duty (APD) is a per passenger duty that must be paid to HM Revenue & Customs (HMRC) for qualifying business aircraft departures from most UK airports.
-There are different procedures for registering for UK APD, and payment methods vary.
-It’s important for business aircraft operators traveling to the UK to be mindful of […]
+There are different procedures for registering for […]

 Additional considerations must be kept in mind when conducting business aircraft operations to remote or domestic airports in Argentina.
 It’s important, also, to be aware of visa requirements and reciprocity fees for this region.